Welcome to The Center for Integrated Grief

 3. Fullness From the depths of the void, imagine a Black Sun ascends, expanding inside until you become one with its warm, limitless energy.

-4. Giving Redirect your atten5on to the outside world.
+4. Giving Redirect your attention to the outside world.
 The Black Sun energy will overflow, surging out of you.
 As it enters the world, it becomes a pure, white light of infinite giving.

 The Tools- Sacred Observation